 Our school recognises that abuse is abuse and it will never be tolerated or passed off as 'banter', "just having a laugh", or "part of growing up".
-We also recognise that peer on peer abuse, although more likely to be reported by girls as victims and boys as perpetrators, can be experienced by all genders or identities.
+We also recognise that child-on-child abuse, although more likely to be reported by girls as victims and boys as perpetrators, can be experienced by all genders or identities.
 All reports of abuse will be taken seriously.

-Any safeguarding issues including peer on peer abuse are recorded using CPOMS.
+Any safeguarding issues including child on child abuse are recorded using CPOMS.
 They will initially be investigated by the class teacher and escalated in line with the Behaviour Policy.
-Children involved in peer on peer abuse will be given opportunities for reconciliation.
+Children involved in child on child abuse will be given opportunities for reconciliation through a restorative conversation.
+Parents will be involved if the school deems this necessary.
+We hope to minimise the occurrence of such events through the use of a consistent PSHE programme, use of the No Outsiders teaching resources to promote equality and diversity and through a nurturing ethos where positive relationships are modelled by all adults.